microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/postmessage.rst

 ..  data:: UI_Edit

-    The UI_Edit message is posted when the user activates the *Edit* UI in Office Online.
+    The UI_Edit message is posted when the user activates the :guilabel:`Edit` UI in Office Online.
 This UI is only visible when using the :wopi:action:`view` action.

     To send this message, the :term:`EditModePostMessage` property in the :ref:`CheckFileInfo` response from the host must be set to ``true``.
 Otherwise Office Online will not send this message and will redirect the inner iframe to